doakey3/Bligify/README.rst

 1. Open Blender.
 2. Go to File > User Preferences > Addons
 3. Click "Install From File" and navigate to the downloaded zip file
-4. Check the box next to "Sequencer:bligify"
+4. Check the box next to "Sequencer:Bligify"
+5. Save user settings

+The addon interface is on the right side of the sequencer

 .. image:: http://i.imgur.com/QXvwNad.gif

-Note: If using linux, you must install gifsicle and imagemagick.
+Note: If using Linux, you must install Gifsicle and ImageMagick.

 Usage
 =====